hotosm/damage-assessment-infra/Documentation/05 Application/02 Outbound Workflow.md

 ## Process

 - A member of the HOT makes an empty POST request to `https://<subdomain>.hotosm.org/api/outbound` with the header `apikey` set to the value of the key stored in the NGINX configuration file `/etc/nginx/api_keys.conf`.
-- The outbound Logic App initiates a Postgres backup (saved in the outbound storage account).
+- The outbound Logic App initiates a Postgres backup (which is saved in the outbound storage account).
 - The outbound Logic App sends an email to the recipients defined in the configuration file `config.logicapps.sendgridtemplate.outbound.json` (configuration storage account).
 - The 510 team connects to the outbound storage account and downloads the database backup file.